 Thanks to a bequest from an old member of the College, Dr Dennis Elgar, Selwyn makes various grants to students without any need for an application.
 The various amounts are shown as credits on the students' bills.
-Some of these grants are particularly focused on providing extra support with financial need, defined as those who receive a Cambridge Bursary, including PTUBS.
+Some of these grants are particularly focused on providing extra support with financial need, defined as those who receive a Cambridge Bursary.

 - Elgar Vacation Residence Grants enable students for whom cost would otherwise be a barrier to stay in Cambridge during the Easter vacation outside the fixed period of residence financial considerations may be a barrier to doing so.
-The amount credited to their bill at the room rent per night of the room they occupy and will vary depending on the number of nights stayed up to a maximum of fourteen nights.
-The credit is designed to cover rent and, for those in receipt of a full Cambridge Bursary, a contribution to subsistence.
+The amount credited to their bill will vary depending on the number of nights stayed.
+The credit is designed to cover rent and a contribution to subsistence.
 With support from the student's Tutor, it may also be available for the Christmas vacation. - Elgar Extra Matriculation Book and Equipment Grants for Bursary holders.
-In addition to the grant which is paid to all first-year undergraduates in their first term (see below), full CBS bursary holders in their first year will also receive a second grant
+In addition to the grant which is paid to all first-year undergraduates in their first term (see below), full CBS bursary holders in their first year will also receive a second grant later in the year (when their bursary status is confirmed) of £150, and partial CBS bursary holders will receive a second grant of £100.

-1 Residual household income is the earnings before tax of any parents (or step-parents) with whom the student is resident, minus their pension contributions and a deduction for any other of their children who are in higher education.
+&lt;sup>1 Residual household income is the earnings before tax of any parents (or step-parents) with whom the student is resident, minus their pension contributions and a deduction for any other of their children who are in higher education.
 For further details on household income calculations, please refer to your regional funding body (SFE, SFWE, SFNI or SAAS), and especially any paperwork provided about your individual assessment.